wrye-bash/wrye-bash/Readme.md

 * Skyrim VR (patch 1.4.15.0)

-**Note**: The Windows Store versions of Morrowind, Oblivion, Fallout 3, Fallout New Vegas, Fallout 4 and Skyrim Special Edition are supported as well.
+**Note**: The Windows Store versions of Morrowind, Oblivion, Fallout 3, Fallout New Vegas, Fallout 4 and Skyrim Special Edition are supported as well, as is the GOG version of Skyrim Special Edition.

 ### Download